-Background: The Foundation continues to carefully follow its comprehensive 2009 Audit and Evaluation Strategy (Appendix III).
+Background: The Foundation continues to carefully follow its comprehensive 2010 Audit and Evaluation Strategy (Appendix III).
 The strategy details a robust Logic Model that will significantly enhance the Foundation's transition to results-based management.

-All project grants approved after 2010 have been evaluated based on the Audit and Evaluation Strategy Logic Model.
+All project grants approved after 2010 have been evaluated and monitored for performance based on the Audit and Evaluation Strategy Logic Model.
 That Logic Model defines performance indicators/measures, data sources, methods of analysis, accountability and reporting time frames.